-DOH has set the following fish consumption advisories for the Bremerton area.
+Department of Health has set the following fish consumption advisories for the Bremerton area.
+This advisory is not related to the Bremerton Gasworks site.
 Advisories are based on an adult meal size of 8 ounces (227 grams) of uncooked fish.